-• After closing the lid, check that the catch has engaged properly.
+- After closing the lid, check that the catch has engaged properly.
 The lid could otherwise open suddenly when the vehicle is moving, even if the lock is engaged.
-Risk of accident!

-• Never drive with the rear lid open or half-closed, exhaust gases may penetrate into the interior of the vehicle.
-Danger of poisoning!

-• Do not close the rear lid by pushing down on the rear window, as it could break.
+Risk of accident! - Never drive with the rear lid open or half-closed, as exhaust gases can be drawn into the interior.
+Risk of intoxication! - Do not close the rear lid by pushing down on the rear window, as it could break.
 Risk of injury!

-• Once the rear lid is closed, its lock is engaged and the alarm system is activated.
-Only valid if the vehicle has been locked before the rear lid is closed

-The release catch located at the top of the registration plate recess is deactivated on accelerating or at speeds of over 5 km/h (3 mph).
+- Once the rear lid is closed, its lock is engaged and the alarm system is activated.
+Only valid if the vehicle has been locked before the rear lid is closed. - The release catch located at the top of the registration plate recess is deactivated on accelerating or at speeds of over 5 km/h (3 mph).
 The catch is reactivated when the vehicle comes to a standstill and a door is opened.